klee/klee.github.io/build-llvm9.md

    Where `<KLEE_UCLIBC_SOURCE_DIR>` is the absolute path to the klee-uclibc source tree, `<GTEST_SOURCE_DIR>` is the absolute path to the Google Test source tree.

-   **NOTE 1:** You can simply type `cmake ..` to use the default options for KLEE (but note that these will not include support for uClibC and the POSIX runtime.
+   **NOTE 1:** You can simply type `cmake ..` to use the default options for KLEE (but note that these will not include support for uClibC and the POSIX runtime).

    **NOTE 2:** If LLVM is not found or you need a particular version to be used, you can pass `-DLLVM_CONFIG_BINARY=<LLVM_CONFIG_BINARY>` to CMake where `<LLVM_CONFIG_BINARY>` is the absolute path to the relevant `llvm-config` binary.
 Similarly, KLEE needs a C and C++ compiler that can create LLVM bitcode that is compatible with the LLVM version KLEE is using.
 If these are not detected automatically, `-DLLVMCC=<PATH_TO_CLANG>` and `-DLLVMCXX=<PATH_TO_CLANG++>` can be passed to explicitly set these compilers, where `<PATH_TO_CLANG>` is the absolute path to `clang` and `<PATH_TO_CLANG++>` is the absolute path to `clang++`.